Mediterranean Diet: What It Is, Benefits, How to Follow It - Dr. Axe

 Benefits

-Here’s more about how this type can extend longevity and live to a happy, healthy life:
+Here’s more about how the Mediterranean diet (and green Mediterranean diet) can extend longevity and help you live a happy, healthy life:

 The Mediterranean diet primarily consists of foods and ingredients that are very close to nature, such as: